Managing booking customers

 After upload, a sample of the first five records from your CSV file is shown.
 The first column shown is the CSV Header names from your CSV file.
 The Import As column is the field in ChurchSuite that data will be imported into.
 Check each field in your data is correctly mapped to a field in ChurchSuite.
 A yellow warning triangle icon alerts you to any field that will not be imported - typically because the CSV Header isn't recognised.
 You can select the appropriate ChurchSuite customer field from the drop-down list.
 Those using ChurchSuite's multi-site functionality should include a Site column in the CSV file so that imported customers are added to the appropriate site for their future bookings.

-When satisfied, click Import All Records, or select Cancel if you need to abort and make further changes to your CSV file.
+When satisfied, click Import All Records or select Cancel if you need to abort and make further changes to your CSV file.

 Deleting a customer